johnjlopes20/Azure-Sentinel---Live-Threat-Analysis/README.md

 The Powershell script in this repository is responsible for parsing out Windows Event Log information for failed RDP attacks and using a third party API to collect geographic information about the attackers location.

-The script is used in this demo where I setup Azure Sentinel (SIEM) and connect it to a live virtual machine acting as a honey pot.
-We will observe live attacks (RDP Brute Force) from all around the world.
-I will use a custom PowerShell script to look up the attackers Geolocation information and plot it on an Azure Sentinel Map!
+The script i used was to setup Azure Sentinel (SIEM) and connect it to a live virtual machine acting as a honey pot.
+I observed live attacks (RDP Brute Force) from all around the world.
+The custom PowerShell script is used to look up the attackers Geolocation information and plot it on an Azure Sentinel Map!

-Languages Used
+Languages Used:
+PowerShell: Extract RDP failed logon logs from Windows Event Viewer

+Utilities Used:
-PowerShell: Extract RDP failed logon logs from Windows Event Viewer Utilities Used ipgeolocation.io: IP Address to Geolocation API Attacks from China coming in; Custom logs being output with geodata
+ipgeolocation.io: IP Address to Geolocation API Attacks from all around the world coming in; Custom logs being output with geodata

 <img width="576" alt="Screenshot 2024-01-31 at 4 08 02 PM" src="https://github.com/johnjlopes20/Azure-Sentinel---Live-Threat-Analysis/assets/75873237/af61a9ff-ac8a-4c61-a448-02f52e319c00">